nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Azure-DevOps.md

 This will the **Add Hosting Provider** dialog, prompting for an access token.

-There are two ways to authenticate to Azure DevOps Services to obtain an access token:
+There are 3 ways to authenticate to Azure DevOps Services to obtain an access token:
-- Letting SmartGit automatically establish connectivity via OAuth (Recommended)
+- Allowing SmartGit to automatically obtain a Token via [OAuth](#setup-using-oauth) (Recommended)
-- Manually obtaining a Personal Access Token (PAT) from Azure DevOps
+- Manually obtaining a [Personal Access Token (PAT)](#setup-via-personal-access-token) from Azure DevOps
+- Setting up a [custom Azure DevOps Application](#setting-up-a-custom-azure-devops-application-for-smartgit) for SmartGit (For advanced users only).

-### OAuth
+### Setup using OAuth

 Clicking the **Generate token** button will open a Web Browser where you will need to authenticate with Azure DevOps, and you will need to confirm that you wish to provide SmartGit with access to your Azure DevOps organisation(s).